scality/Zenko/docs/docsource/operation/XDM_GUI/bucket_operations/create_a_bucket.rst

       If you cannot select the correct storage location, stop.
-Verify that you have selected the correct account; then follow the instructions for :ref:`Adding a Storage Location` to set up the correct location before you continue.
+Verify that you have selected the correct account; then follow the instructions for :ref:`Add a Storage Location` to set up the correct location before you continue.

 #.
 The new bucket appears in the data browser view.